Leeds Beckett University - City Campus,

 Prevent Duty

-The Counter Terrorism and Security Act 2015 came into force for universities in 2015, and supported by related guidance (2023), placing a legal obligation on universities to have due regard to ‘the need to prevent people from becoming terrorists or supporting terrorism’ (known as the ‘Prevent Duty’).
+The Counter-Terrorism and Security Act 2015 came into force for universities in 2015, and was supported by guidance (2023 and 2024), placing a legal obligation on universities to have due regard to 'the need to prevent people from becoming terrorists or supporting terrorism' (known as the 'Prevent Duty').
 It forms one of four strands of the Government’s counter-terrorism strategy (CONTEST) and aims to stop people from becoming terrorists or supporting terrorism.

 The Office for Students (OfS) is responsible for monitoring the higher education sector's implementation of the Prevent Duty in England.

-You can read the University’s approach to the Prevent Duty.
-The Safeguarding Policy also assists the University to meet its obligations under the Prevent Duty.
+You can read the University's approach to the Prevent Duty.
+The Safeguarding Policy also assists the University in meeting its obligations under the Prevent Duty.

 Please refer queries to the Institutional Prevent Lead.